 I have one question about the time when the band split with Max in 1996.
 Sharon Osbourne wrote in her book that if the band had stayed together, Sepultura had every opportunity to become the next Metallica.
 What do you think of that statement, and you agree with her?

 Andreas Kisser: I agree with her.
 Because during the ROOTS time, 1996, unfortunately, Max left the band at the end of ’96, we only toured for one year for ROOTS.
-We had so many different places to go, including Japan and Australia in the early ’97.
-So ’97 really was the year that really we established Sepultura as one of the biggest acts in the world because we were playing arenas here in Europe.
-We played in Ahoy Rotterdam and other prominent places, and ROOTS was really working much better than we all expected actually.
-It was really a great surprise because the metal had always like kind of radical and stuff.
-We brought percussion and lots of people, the first hearing was just like, “What the fuck is this?
+We had so many different places to go, including Japan and Australia, in the early ’97.
+So ’97 really was the year that really we established Sepultura as one of the world’s biggest acts because we were playing arenas here in Europe.
+We played in Ahoy Rotterdam and other prominent places, and ROOTS was really working much better than we all expected.
+It was really a great surprise because the metal always had like a kind of radical and stuff.
+We brought percussion and lots of people; the first hearing was just like, “What the fuck is this?
 What are you doing?”
 Even the label.
 The label was not sure about the album after CHAOS A.D, which is very traditional in many ways.
-We came out with ROOTS and they were kind of concerned.
-But slowly in the year of ’96, the album really grew on everybody.
+We came out with ROOTS, and they were kind of concerned.
+But slowly, in the year ’96, the album really grew on everybody.
 Max then left during the most crucial time of our career.
 We fired our manager.
 We didn’t fire Max.
 But as a consequence, of course, he left and started Soulfly and everything.
 But yeah.
-I believe so, we were at the position that we could get to that level.
+I believe so, and we were at the position that we could get to that level.
 But as it shows, we weren’t prepared for that.
-We were not prepared for that condition, that way.
-Gloria was not really representing the whole band, she was always like supporting only Max and trying to show him as the leader and as a guy who did everything by himself and everything which was not really true.
-So, as you can see we’re still here working as a group, as a band.
+We were not prepared for that condition that way.
+Gloria was not really representing the whole band.
+She was always like supporting only Max and trying to show him as the leader and as a guy who did everything by himself and everything, which was not really true.
+So, as you can see, we’re still here working as a group, as a band.
 But yeah, it is what it is.
 I think we had a really good opportunity.
-But thinking about it, I believe it was better it happened that way.
-Because it could have been much worse.
-If we could have get to the level and we were not prepared for that.
-It could be really bad.
-But I embrace and I respect everything that happened to my life or our life.
+But thinking about it, I believe it was better it happened that way because it could have been much worse.
+If we could have got to the level and we were not prepared for that.
+It could not be very good.
+But I embrace and respect everything that happened to my life or our life.
 If something like that didn’t happen, we wouldn’t really grow as we grew today.
 We’re a better band today.
 We’re a better business group today.
-We’re a better people.
-We have families and, stuff and we feel much better today.
-Because on ROOTS, the album.
+We’re better people.
+We have families and stuff, and we feel much better today because of ROOTS, the album.
 The music was brilliant, but we were a mess.
-We were not talking to each other and all that kind of crap, that is horrible when you’re on the road.
-Away from the family and stuff.
-But now we enjoy each other, we talk to each other.
+We were not talking to each other and all that kind of crap; that is horrible when you’re on the road, away from the family and stuff.
+But now we enjoy each other, and we talk to each other.
 We’re friends.
 Which I think it’s very important.

-Right and that thing will always be something that you can speculate about like forever.
+Right, and that thing will always be something that you can speculate about forever.
 It’s time to sum this thing up.
-Let’s finish this in very traditional way Could you name five essential metal albums that you still worship?
+Let’s finish this very traditional way.
+Could you name five essential metal albums that you still worship?

 Andreas Kisser: MASTER OF PUPPETS.
 Of course, DIARY OF A MADMAN from Ozzy, it’s important.
 Black Sabbath’s first album.
 What else?
 PLEASURE TO KILL.
 Kreator was always a big influence in my life.
 THE NUMBER OF THE BEAST is a great album.
 There are so many great albums, but these five, I think they represent my musical taste the best way.